Ph.D. University of Washington, Seattle, 1999.

 Dr. Kağan Arık (PhD 1999, NELC/ANTH., University of Washington, Seattle) is the Ayaslı Lecturer in Modern Turkish and Turkic languages, and coordinator for the Modern Turkish language program at the University of Chicago since 2008.
 He has also been active as Lecturer in Uzbek and Central Asian Studies since 2000.

 Dr. Kağan Arık has 25 years experience in language pedagogy for Modern Turkish Language and Literature.
 He has designed courses and teaching materials for intensive Elementary, Intermediate, and Advanced Turkish language, as well as Modern Turkish literature.
-He participated in the development of materials for the Deep Approach for Teaching Turkish, and is a member of the American Association of Teachers of Turkish and Turkic Languages.
-He also has interest in the historical development of the Turkish language, and in various dialects of Anatolian and Balkan Turkish.
+He also has interest in the historical development of the Turkish language and its various dialects, and is a member of the American Association of Teachers of Turkish and Turkic Languages.

-Dr. Arik also has a background pertaining to Central Asian Turkic Studies, as an anthropologist (socio-cultural, linguistic, medical), linguist and historian, and he has studied the region since 1987.
-He has conducted research pertaining to pre-Islamic elements in the culture of the Turkic peoples of Central Asia and Turkey.
-He has published on the culture of the Kazak nomads in China, as well as on the oral literature of the Kirghiz, and on traditional healing among the Turkic peoples.
-He has lived and conducted field research in Turkey, Kazakstan, Kyrgyzstan, Tatarstan, and in the Uyghur Autonomous Region of the PRC.
-His regional languages include Turkish, Kazak, Uzbek, Kyrgyz, Tatar, Turkmen, Azeri, Tuvan, Altai, Persian/Tajik, and Chinese.
-In addition to his professional activities as a language pedagogue of Modern Turkish, Uzbek, and Kazak, he has taught courses on the musical and medical anthropology of Central Asia, Central Asian History, Oral Literature, and on Old and Middle Turkic texts in the original.
+Dr. Arik also has a background as an anthropologist (socio-cultural, linguistic, medical) of Central Asia, and he has studied the region since 1987.
+He has investigated pre-Islamic elements in the culture of the Turkic peoples of Central Asia and Turkey, and has published on the culture of the Kazak nomads in China, the oral literature of the Kirghiz, and on traditional healing among the Turkic peoples.
+His travels took him to Turkey, Kazakstan, Kyrgyzstan, Tatarstan, and in the Uyghur Autonomous Region of the PRC.
+His regional languages of interest include Turkish, Kazak, Uzbek, Kyrgyz, Tatar, Turkmen, Azeri, Tuvan, Altai, Persian/Tajik, and Chinese.
+In addition to his activities in Turkish and Turkic language pedagogy, he teaches courses on the musical and medical anthropology of Central Asia, Central Asian History, Oral Literature, and on Old and Middle Turkic texts in the original.
 He founded the Central Asian Studies Society at the University of Chicago in 2000, and is a board member of the Central Eurasian Studies Committee at the University of Chicago.

 “Shamanism, Culture and the Xinjiang Kazak:A Native Narrative of Identity”, PhD.
 Dissertation, University of Washington, 1999.